Marlins vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker has collected 37 hits with eight doubles, nine home runs and seven walks.
+- Walker has 37 hits with eight doubles, nine home runs and eight walks.
 He has driven in 28 runs with one stolen base.

 Walker Recent Games